Jay North: Dennis the Menace

 Dennis the Menace premiered on CBS on Sunday, October 4, 1959, and quickly became a hit with audiences.
 North was paid US$500 per episode, his strawberry red hair was bleached platinum blonde for the role, and the 8-year-old was instructed to "shave" a year off his age when speaking with the press.
 His mother continued to work at AFTRA full-time, and hired business managers to invest his earnings.
 In a 1993 interview with Filmfax magazine, North spoke highly of his mother, saying: "I want to make it very clear about one thing.
 I never supported my mother during [Dennis the Menace].
 She earned her own money from AFTRA.
 She never lived off my earnings.
 I know that sometimes happens with child actors, but it was not true in my situation."

-While his mother worked, her sister Marie Hopper and brother-in-law actor-composer Hal Hopper served as his on-set guardians during filming for Dennis The Menace.
+While his mother worked, her sister Marie Hopper and brother-in-law actor-composer Hal Hopper served as his on-set guardians during filming for Dennis the Menace.
 In addition to filming the series, he appeared as Dennis in commercials for the show's sponsors, Kellogg's cereals, Best Foods mayonnaise, Skippy peanut butter, and Bosco chocolate milk, and regularly traveled around the country with his aunt and uncle on the weekends to promote the show.
-These obligations, combined with the required three hours a day of school, took their toll on him, and by the end of the first season, the 8-year-old had begun to feel the pressures of being the lead star of a popular show.
+These obligations, combined with the required three hours a day of school, took their toll on him, and by the end of the first season, the eight-year-old had begun to feel the pressures of being the lead star of a popular show.

-In late 1960, the second season of the series was ranked among TV's top 20 shows, and his portrayal of Dennis had become a beloved pop culture icon.
+In late 1960, the second season of the series was ranked among TV's top-20 shows, and his portrayal of Dennis had become a beloved pop culture icon.
 He made crossover guest appearances as Dennis on such television shows as The Donna Reed Show and The Red Skelton Hour, and in the feature film Pépé.
-That year, North recorded The Misadventures of Dennis the Menace soundtrack stories on LP, and an LP album of songs titled Jay North - Look who's singing!.
-With the success of the series, his guardians, Marie and Hal Hopper, had become strict taskmasters and stern disciplinarians.
+That year, North recorded The Misadventures of Dennis the Menace soundtrack stories on LP, and an LP album of songs titled Jay North – Look who's singing!.
+With the success of the series, the Hoppers became strict taskmasters and stern disciplinarians.
 He was not allowed to socialize with other cast members on the set and missed being around children his own age.
 He ate alone in his dressing room.
 His only opportunity to relax was the occasional "free day" when he could play baseball with other children or when his uncle would take him to see horror films.
 His favorite films at that time were The Pit and the Pendulum and Village of the Damned.